 The Norman Lindsay Gallery is located at 14 Norman Lindsay Crescent, Faulconbridge.
 Entry is $15.

 Opening Hours: Daily from 10 am – 4 pm, including Public Holidays (closed Christmas Day).

 Just over an hour’s drive from Sydney is Wentworth Falls, a quaint little village rich in scenery and bush walks with views over the Jamieson Valley.
 It is also a great place to start exploring the Blue Mountains.

 It is has a pretty tree-lined main street, Station Street and is lovely for exploring.
-Dotted with coffee shops and quaint eateries and lovely stores including homewares and antiques.
+Dotted with coffee shops and quaint eateries and cute stores including homewares and antiques.

 From the Wentworth Falls Village, I would recommend visiting The Falls Gallery located on Falls Road.
 Just head right from Station Street onto the Great Western Highway and then the next left onto Falls Road.

-After you have spent some time there, head down to the end of the road and take in the glorious views.
+After you have spent some time at the Falls Gallery, head down to the end of the road and take in the glorious views.
 Highly recommended.